Building a Corpus

 Databases and Archives

 For most thesis projects in the social sciences and humanities, commercial databases and institutional archives are the primary collection tools.
-The three you are most likely to use through the Leiden University Library are:
+Through the Leiden University Library, these options are especially common.

 LexisNexis Academic (Nexis Uni)

-• Best for: News media (newspapers, wire services, magazines, trade publications)
+• Main use: News media (newspapers, wire services, magazines, trade publications)

 • Tips: Use the “Timeline” and “Source” filters to narrow results efficiently.
 Export metadata (headline, date, source, word count) along with full text.
-Be aware that LexisNexis sometimes includes duplicate articles from syndication — build de-duplication into your workflow.
+LexisNexis sometimes includes duplicate articles from syndication, so build de-duplication into your workflow.
 Limit searches by content type (e.g., “News” only) to exclude irrelevant material.

 Factiva (Dow Jones)

-• Best for: International business and financial news, plus major general-interest media
+• Main use: International business and financial news, plus major general-interest media

 ProQuest

-• Best for: Academic theses and dissertations, historical newspapers, specialized databases
+• Main use: Academic theses and dissertations, historical newspapers, and specialized subject databases

 • Coverage: Includes historical archives (e.g., The New York Times back to 1851) and discipline-specific databases